For clubs and teams participating in the 2018-2019 seasonal year or wanting to apply for the 2019-2020 seasonal year

 The Director’s Academy (DA) is a statewide program of the Michigan State Youth Soccer Association.
 Entry to the DA is only for clubs who meet the requirements set forth in the DA application.
-Directed at the U11, U12 and U13 age groups (U13 in 2016-2017 only), the program focuses on club, team and player development through coaching education.
+Directed at the U11 and U12 age groups, the program focuses on club, team and player development through coaching education.
 With this focus in mind, DA clubs and coaches are held to a higher-than-average standard.
 All rostered coaches, assistant coaches, and trainers must meet minimum coaching license requirements, and head coaches must attend at least one MSYSA approved coaching education event each year.
 As the best environment for player development is during training sessions, coaches must submit seasonal training themes, blocks and schedules for review by MSYSA.
 Acceptance into the DA is highly selective.
 MSYSA looks at the club’s structure, player programming, player development, coaching development, and history of participation in MSYSA programs and events.
 Based on this information, clubs are given a score at the time of their application.
 If a club does not receive a passing score, MSYSA will provide guidance on changes needed to obtain a passing score.
 Most clubs will not be accepted the first time they apply.
 However, if they make the changes suggested by MSYSA, they may earn DA acceptance as quickly as a year or two.
 Once accepted into the DA clubs will take part in an annual review.
 The review includes an analysis of their Player Development Structure, Coach Development Program, their Training & Game Environment, Club Administration, the Facilities they utilize and the Soccer Respect campaign.
 Based on this review clubs will be categorized as a Gold, Silver or Bronze standard.

 All clubs, coaches, and parents are encouraged to read the information posted in the links below.
 Many of these concepts help shape the MSYSA Director's Academy: